-Dr. Marc Ryser is a expert in mathematical and statistical modeling.
-His research leverages biologic, clinical and population level data to inform and guide cancer early detection and prevention.
+Dr. Marc Ryser is an expert in mathematical and statistical modeling.
+His research leverages biologic, clinical, and population-level data to inform and guide cancer early detection and prevention.

 What is the role of decision aids in doctor/patient conversations?

 I think evidence-based decision aids play an important role in the shared doctor/patient decision-making process.
 They can help patients identify their personal preferences and weigh the benefits and harms of different management options.
 Combined with the physician’s experience and advice, they provide a good starting point for shared decision-making.

 Decision support tools are becoming increasingly sophisticated, often relying on AI algorithms.
 People may wonder if such tools can replace the physician, and I personally don’t think that’s going to happen anytime soon.
 For certain diagnostic aspects, such as finding cancers on mammograms or pathology slides, AI can be quite good, and sometimes as good as human experts.
 While physicians are increasingly incorporating such tools in their daily practice, I don’t think that they will become redundant in any way.
 Physicians will always play a critical role in interpreting modeling results and answering patients’ questions, and tools just can’t do these tasks.

 What are the advantages and disadvantages of using mathematical modeling to predict cancer incidence and progression?

 Mathematical modeling enables us to synthesize existing data sets in an objective, quantitative way to come up with the best possible prediction of a person’s cancer risk.
 Modeling is a powerful tool that helps researchers learn from what has happened in the past to then predict the future.
 As with everything, there are caveats to mathematical modeling.
 For instance, for good predictions, you not only need a good model but high-quality data.
 And even the best model can’t overcome serious biases in the underlying data.